-Relative to guitar amps for beginners, you need something for home practice (your not going to be on a stage, right?).
-Ideally it won’t be too largeor heavy, and will be easy on power consumption.
-It’s very desireable to get an amp that sounds rich at lower volumes, and has a headphone jack for silent practice.
+Relative to guitar amps for beginners, you need something for home practice (you’re not going to be on a stage, right?).
+Ideally, it won’t be too large or heavy and will be easy on power consumption.
+It’s very desirable to get an amp that sounds rich at lower volumes and has a headphone jack for silent practice.
 Fortunately, there are many amps that meet these needs.

 Are you feeling truly serious about playing guitar?
 If you’re in it for the long haul you may want to spend $150-$250 and get an amp that that will serve you well as you develop.
 If you’re not that certain you can come in just over $100 for a decent starter amp.

 If you want to chase quality and save money, you can sometimes get a decent buy on websites like Facebook Marketplace.
 If you buy used, try it out to make sure it works properly.
 If your used amp has even a minor problem such as need to replace a jack, the amp repair can cost $75-$150 for parts and labor.
 You can get a used amp in good condition for $35-$75 and sometimes score some cables with it.

 Solid-State vs. Tube Amp

 Sure, you’ve heard that tube amps are the only way to go.
 What you may not have heard is a beginner doesn’t need this power (loudness).
 You also need to know that a tube amp is far more expensive than a solid-state amp.
 Solid-state amps will have problems at some point.
 Sometimes the cost to repair a solid-state amp is more money than the value of the amp.
 Even if you buy 2-3 solid-state amps it’s almost certain that it will be cheaper than buying one tube amp.
 And yes, even if you buy a tube-amp it will need a pricey service.
 Our recommendation is to buy a quality solid-state amp until you’ve developed into a good guitar player.